 Volunteering

-Volunteering is a great way to contribute to your community.
-It provides a variety of benefits, including making new friends, sharing skills, getting job-ready and becoming a part of the local community.
+Volunteering is a great way to feel connected and to contribute to your community.
+It provides a variety of benefits for you and for your community, including sharing skills, building confidence, making new friends, getting job-ready, strengthening connections and enabling community wellbeing.

 Inquiry into volunteering in Queensland